return42/sphkerneldoc/linux_src_doc/drivers/infiniband/core/cq_c.rst

 This is the proper interface to allocate a CQ for in-kernel users.
 A CQ allocated with this interface will automatically be polled from the specified context.
-The ULP needs must use wr->wr_cqe instead of wr->wr_id to use this CQ abstraction.
+The ULP must use wr->wr_cqe instead of wr->wr_id to use this CQ abstraction.

 .. _`ib_free_cq`: